 4. Other Options: To supplement a “natural” spa care system, you could also use mineral sanitizers.
 Mineral sanitizers are usually contained in a plastic container that you place in your filter or somewhere in the hot tub for 3-4 months at a time.
 It slowly sanitizes the water for that extended period of time.
 Even though the mineral sanitizer kills bacteria, it does not have the ability to fully sanitize the whole tub.
 When mineral sanitizers are used, you have to supplement with fractional doses of traditional sanitizers.
 This is often a good option for people because they only have to use a tiny bit of chlorine or bromine each time, and the small amount evaporated from the tub quickly.

 Ozone & UV Sanitation Systems: Although these two systems are a little more expensive for sanitation, they could be worth the investment.
 Ozone and UV sanitation systems are the latest technology for hot tub sanitation.
-However, like mineral sanitizers we still recommend small doses of traditional sanitizer as a supplement.
+Reduce overall chemical use by choosing ozone, UV, or both.
+These alternatives naturally sanitize spa water with no toxic byproducts.
+They help keep pH levels balanced and extend the life of your spa cover.
+However, like mineral sanitizers, we still recommend small doses of traditional sanitizer as a supplement.

 So how safe is natural spa care?
 Depending on your definition of it, it can be very safe.
 Based on the information we’ve provided above, a more natural balance can be used while still keeping the water fully bacteria free.
 However, if you go for a method of sanitation that is more natural than the options we’ve suggested it is up to you to decide how safe it is.